dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 ```

 ???
-* think of it more like industry intellectual property
-* don't use another companies code without it being above board
+* non standard academic honesty disclaimer - if you've taken 52 you've heard this before
-* internet full of codes is a good thing - we're all archeologists - puzzle solvers
+* internet full of codes is a good thing - we're all archeologists - glue together pot shards of code
 * if copy - just cite it
 * sharing is caring (when cited)
 * goals is to share your work - have lots of green squares on github
-* remember, I am hyper available, just talk to me
 * helps me helps your teammates
-* sometimes important because maybe there's more reasoning to why something was done some way
+* important because maybe there's more reasoning to why something was done some way
+  * in industry you want readable code with explanations of why you are doing something - if you copy/paste from stackoverflow - link to it - someone later might thank you - that someone might be you! if there comes along a better answer or that code had bugs for instance